atsb/NakedDuke3D/README.md

    1. Fetch _SDL2-2.0.x.dmg_ from http://libsdl.org/download-2.0.php.
    2. Copy _SDL2.framework_ found in the DMG file to `~/Library/Frameworks`.
 Create the _Frameworks_ directory if it doesn't exist on your system.
-3. Open _duke3d.xcodeproj_ from within the JFDuke3D source code's _xcode_ folder.
+3. Open _duke3d.xcodeproj_ from within the Naked Duke's source code's _xcode_ folder.
 4. From the Product menu choose Run.

-### Windows using Microsoft Visual C++ 2015 (or newer) and NMAKE
+### Windows using Microsoft Visual Studio 2022 and NMAKE

 1. If needed, [install Visual Studio Community 2017 for free from Microsoft](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio).
    Terms and conditions apply.
 Install at minimum these components:
-   * VC++ 2015.3 v140 toolset for desktop (x86,x64)
+   * MSVC 2022 v141 toolset for desktop (x86,x64,arm)
    * Windows Universal CRT SDK
-   * Windows 8.1 SDK
+   * Windows 10 SDK
-2. Open the command-line build prompt. e.g. _VS2015 x64 Native Tools Command Prompt_
+2. Open the command-line build prompt. e.g. _VS2022 x64 Native Tools Command Prompt_
-   or _VS2015 x86 Native Tools Command Prompt_.
+   or _VS2022 x86 Native Tools Command Prompt_.
 3. Change into the JFDuke3D source code folder, then compile the game with: `nmake /f Makefile.msvc`
-5. Assuming success, run the game with: `duke3d`
+5. Assuming success, run the game with: `nakedduke`

 Compilation options
 -------------------